ardagnir/vizardry/README.md

 - Vizardry requires [pathogen](https://github.com/tpope/vim-pathogen).
 But you already have pathogen installed, don't you?

 - It also needs curl, as well as commandline programs that come with most \*nix systems.

++ `atool` is required for upgrading sripts from vim.org

 - You will probably have issues if you use a Windows OS.